fraenky8/tables-to-go/README.md

 tables-to-go -v -of ../path/to/my/models
 ```

 This gets all tables of a local running PostgreSQL database.
-Therefore it uses
+Therefore, it uses
 the database `postgres`, schema `public` and user `postgres` with no password.
 Flag `-v` is verbose mode, `-of` is the output file path where the go files
 containing the structs will get created (default: current working directory).